 Does the international community know how to support Malian change makers for judicial reform?
 Does their internal programming logic allow for this?▶

-As the influx of migrants to Europe from Africa and elsewhere unfolds as the biggest humanitarian, political and solidarity crisis of 2015, we are being challenged to formulate unified European policies.
-However, blind spots along the migration tr...▶
+As the influx of migrants to Europe unfolds as the biggest humanitarian and political crisis of 2015, European policy-makers are being challenged to come up with unified responses.
+Currently, they mainly focus on curbing migration&n...▶

 Despite the presence of peacemaking powers in the Sahel region, criminal groups continue to refuel regional conflict.▶